Extremely ill – been hospitalized several times, blind in one eye – losing sight in the other eye, denied clemency and compassionate release.

 Priors: Shoplifting and Insufficient funds

-Health: Fibromyalgia; Diabetic; Requires electro-shock therapy for pain.
-Recently went to the hospital in March 2016 for blood poisoning due to complications of a urinary tract infection.
+Health: Fibromyalgia; Diabetic; Eye-sight loss, Requires electro-shock therapy for pain.
+Hospitalized in March 2016 for blood poisoning due to complications of a urinary tract infection,

 Prison Conduct: Only incident was transferring money